Arwask/Schedule-app/README.md

 # fuzzyFatCat
-### An app that allows user to make shopping list directly out of thousands of amazing recipes.
+### An App that takes the hard work out of scheduling so that you can focus on things that matter.

 ## <p style="color: green;">Table of Contents</p>
 - [Introduction](#introduction)